-Interconnection Request ("IR") to Southern California Edison ("SCE"), the Distribution Provider, for its proposed The IC's IR requested Full Capacity Deliverability Status ("FCDS") for the Generating Facility.
-The proposed Generating Facility includes a battery energy storage system ("BESS") and the IC has requested Firm Charging Distribution Service analysis which will be included in Attachment 9 to this Appendix A. In addition, the IC requested an In-Service Date ("ISD") and Commercial Operating Date ("COD") o respectively.
+, the Interconnection Customer ("IC"), has submitted a completed Interconnection Request ("IR") to Southern California Edison ("SCE"), the Distribution Provider, for its proposed The IC's IR requested Full Capacity Deliverability Status ("FCDS") for the Generating Facility.
+The proposed Generating Facility includes a battery energy storage system ("BESS") and the IC has requested As-Available Charging Distribution Service.
+In addition, the IC requested an In-Service Date ("ISD") and Commercial Operating Date ("COD") of respectively.
 However, the ISD and COD for the Generating Facility will depend on the estimated duration required for licensing, engineering, detailed design, procurement, and construction requirements to interconnect the Generating Facility.
 The estimated duration for these activities would commence after the Generator Interconnection Agreement ("GIA") for the Generating Facility has been executed and/or filed at the Federal Energy Regulatory Commission ("FERC") for acceptance and funded.